LucasCalazans/adapter-sample/README.md

 # Adapter Pattern

-> Sample of Adapter Pattern using Android platform
-> Porject made with Android Studio 2.2.2
+> Sample of Adapter Pattern using Android platform (Made with Android Studio 2.2.2)